chippawah/sibi-example/README.md

 ---
 ### Running The App

+You'll need to install packages in both `client` and `server`.
+You can use the script `yarn install_packages` for convenience or go to each folder and run `yarn install`.

 To run the app you can use either `docker-compose up` or run a local instance of MongoDB and use the `yarn start` command.
 In either case you can open `http://localhost:3000` in your browser to view the React client.